askomics/flaskomics/docs/abstraction.md

 :FaldoEntity rdf:type askomics:startPoint .
 :FaldoEntity rdfs:label "FaldoEntity" .
 ```

+!!! warning
+    Faldo triples should use "faldo:begin", "faldo:end", "faldo:reference" or "faldo:strand" as their relation.

 Four FALDO attributes are supported by AskOmics: reference, strand, start and end.